Representing the Disciplinary Structure of Physics: A Comparative Evaluation of Graph and Text Embedding Methods: Results

 \section{Results}

 Figure \ref{fig:umap} shows UMAP projections of each embedding, using a sample of 10,000 papers.
+UMAP is a dimensionality reduction method known for preserving the local and global features of high-dimensional data~\parencite{mcinnes2020umapuniformmanifoldapproximation}.
 Each point is colored according to its level 1 PACS code.
 Here, \textit{Sentence-BERT}—both title and abstract embeddings—\textit{node2vec}, and \textit{residual2vec} provide paper-level embeddings that follow the general clustering structure of research published in APS.
 The Laplacian Eigenmap embedding also somewhat exhibits a general cluster structure, although it also presents many overlaps among the clusters.

 Figure \ref{fig:knn} shows the results for the $k$-nearest neighbor classification.
 Among the text embeddings, \textit{Sentence-BERT} has the highest micro-F1 score of approximately $0.75$, across multiple values of $k$.
 All text embeddings performed worse than the tested graph embeddings, which all resulted in micro-F1 scores of approximately $0.76$ to $0.81$.
 In Laplacian Eigenmap, higher values of $k$ result in lower micro-F1 scores.
 Finally, all embeddings except \textit{node2vec} performed worse than a baseline citation network-based classification which predicts a paper's level 1 PACS code using a majority vote among its references, although this may indicate a tendency for authors to self-assign PACS codes similar to those of their references.